SC rejects PIL seeking fresh probe into Rafale deal | Law-Order

 - India

-The Supreme Court on Monday refused to entertain a PIL seeking a fresh probe into the deal between India and France for the procurement of 36 Rafale jets.
+The Supreme Court on Monday refused to entertain a PIL seeking a fresh probe into the deal between India and France for procurement of 36 Rafale jets on the basis of reports alleging payment of bribes by Dassault Aviation for getting the order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)